Dakatalol/backpack-ranks/README.md

 **Check:**
 1. Bot token is correct in n8n credentials
-2. Chat ID is correct (numeric, no quotes)
+2. Chat ID is correct (should be just the number in the Telegram node)
 3. You've sent `/start` to your bot
 4. Workflow is "Active" in n8n
 5. n8n is running

-**Test manually:** Click "Execute Workflow" in n8n to test immediately.
+You'll only get alerts when difficulty score < 95.
+To test, either:
+- Wait until conditions are favorable
+- Temporarily change the IF node condition to always pass
+- Run `python n8n_tracker.py` directly to see current score

 ### Python: "Module not found"